fediverse-devnet/feditest/docs/plan/faq.md

 it could automatically download and run a Docker container running Mastodon, or provision Mastodon on a cloud server.

-## Some code will be generic, some specific to server-side apps, etc: how will you organize this?
+## Some code will be generic, some specific to one app, etc: how will you organize this?

 See section on "plugin architecture" in the main document.